asterick/sever/README.md

 Usage
 -----

-Basic installation is as follows: `npm install sever` for a node like environment, alternatively, you can include `sever.js` in a script tag directly.
+Basic installation is as follows: `npm install sever-tokens` for a node like environment, alternatively, you can include `sever.js` in a script tag directly.

 ```js
 const lexer = tokenizer.compile({